 - Gemma Arterton began being hyped as the next big UK starlet after a One-Scene Wonder role as Strawberry Fields in Quantum of Solace (managing to overshadow even lead female Olga Kurylenko).
 However, none of her post 007 roles (The Disappearance Of Alice Creed, Tamara Drewe, Prince of Persia: The Sands of Time, Clash of the Titans, Hansel And Gretel Witch Hunters) have managed to meet the hype.
 There's still a slight chance that she could pull it off but it's looking very unlikely.

 - Amanda Seyfried, after well-received early appearances in Veronica Mars and Mean Girls, was seemingly on a streak of success in becoming a top box-office draw (with hits such as Mean Girls and Mamma Mia!).
 But in an eleven-month period from 2011 to 2012, she had three major flops in a row (Red Riding Hood, In Time, and Gone) with some reviews for the third one questioning if she even had appeal or talent in the first place (though others reviewers contended she was better than the material).
-She's now on the fence and with her next film (a biopic on Linda Lovelace designed solely to beat another one with Malin Akerman into theatres) not likely to win her much cred, she could end up disappearing.
-Les Miserables (2012), in which she plays Cosette, has been successful critically and commercially, but most of the acclaim has been directed at Anne Hathaway and Hugh Jackman.
-Her role as the title character in the aforementioned Lovelace has gotten her a lot of praise, but the movie made only half a million at the box office.
+Les Miserables (2012), in which she played Cosette, was successful critically and commercially, but most of the acclaim was directed at Anne Hathaway and Hugh Jackman.
+Her role as the title character in Lovelace has gotten her a lot of praise, but the movie made only half a million at the box office.
 A-list status is looking increasingly unlikely for her, but she can probably maintain a solid career as long as she doesn't overreach.